vincentsijben/discord-role-bot/README.md

 ```
 Go to https://discord.com/developers/applications
 Click New Application
-Give it a name like "CMD Role Bot"
+Give it a name like "MIA Role Bot"
 Give it a description
 Upload an app icon
 In the menu section go to Bot to add a Bot user